jlangch/venice/doc/readme/start.md

 The `-setup` option will cause Venice to:
   - download the Jansi library from the Maven repository
   - extract some example Venice scripts
-  - creates a launcher `repl.bat` for Windows and `repl.sh` for all other OS
+  - create a launcher shell script `repl.bat` for Windows and `repl.sh` for all other OS

 Now the Venice REPL can be started simply by executing the launcher.